-The Police and Crime Panel (PCP) holds the Police and Crime Commissioner to account.
+The Police, Fire and Crime Panel (PFCP) holds the Police, Fire and Crime Commissioner (PFCC) to account.

-The Police and Crime Panel is a body made up of local elected councillors and independent members with the responsibility to scrutinise and support the work of the Police and Crime Commissioner.
+The Police and Crime Panel is a body made up of local elected councillors and independent members with the responsibility to scrutinise and support the work of the Police, Fire and Crime Commissioner.

-The PCP is not a local government committee, however it is obliged to meet in public, to publish agendas and minutes, and to fulfil the following responsibilities:
+The PFCP is not a local government committee, however it is obliged to meet in public, to publish agendas and minutes, and to fulfil the following responsibilities:

-- To consider the Police and Crime Commissioner’s Police and Crime Plan – a document setting out the PCC’s priorities for a three year period, and how those priorities will be delivered
+- To consider the Police and Crime Commissioner’s Police and Crime Plan – a document setting out the PFCC’s priorities for a three year period, and how those priorities will be delivered.

 - To consider the draft policing budget and draft policing precept.
-The precept is the amount of money that the PCC proposes to levy on council taxpayers for the local force.
-The budget will set out how both the money raised from the precept will be spent, and also how other funds will be spent for which the PCC has overall responsibility
+The precept is the amount of money that the PFCC proposes to levy on council taxpayers for the local force.
+The budget will set out how both the money raised from the precept will be spent, and also how other funds will be spent for which the PFCC has overall responsibility.

-- To consider the PCC’s annual report, setting out their activities in the previous year
+- To consider the PFCC’s annual report, setting out their activities in the previous year and the and the Fire and Rescue Statement.

-- To carry out hearings when the PCC proposes to appoint a new chief constable, a deputy PCC, a chief of staff, chief executive or a chief finance officer
+- To carry out hearings when the PFCC proposes to appoint a new chief constable, a new chief fire officer, a deputy PFCC, a chief of staff, chief executive or a chief finance officer.

-- To work to resolve (but not investigate) non-criminal complaints made about the PCC
+- To work to resolve (but not investigate) non-criminal complaints made about the PFCC.

 The panel is made up of councillors drawn from each of the local authorities in Northamptonshire according to a set allocation of places, and two independent co-opted members drawn from the local community.
 The current membership is as follows: